 5) Once the cakes are baked, leave to cool on a wire rack.

 6) To make the Cream Cheese Frosting – Please see this new post about cream cheese frosting – it is more up to date and more fail safe! – With a stand mixer/electric whisk, beat the room temperature/softened butter for a couple of minutes so its really smooth.
 Fold through the the cream cheese so its combined, or beat on a low speed.
 Stir in the Vanilla extract.

 7) Gradually add in the Icing Sugar till its all combined – try not to beat too hard, you’ll want to do this bit by hand.
 I add usually about 500g, you want to add enough for it to be firm.

-8) Even your cakes out by cutting the tops off (if they’re uneven in the first place) layer on 1/3 of the Frosting, smooth it over, and add the other one on top – and add 1/3 more frosting.
-Finally, smooth the last 1/3 of frosting round the edges as well, and sprinkle on some cake crumbs to give the classic red velvet finish!
+8) Even your cakes out by cutting the tops off (if they’re uneven in the first place) layer on 1/2 of the Frosting, smooth it over, and add the other sponge on top – add the other half of the frosting on top and decorate with sponge crumbs if you fancy!

 Tips and Ideas